-NOTE: The Main Menu choices will vary depending on whether you are in Normal or Advanced User Mode.
+NOTE: The Main Menu choices will vary depending on whether you are in Normal or Advanced User Mode, and what model you own.

-User Mode (Normal or Advanced) - An Advanced Mode is provided for users who desire the highest level of control over the Fishing System and Normal Mode for users who desire greater simplicity and fewer menu choices.
+User Mode (Normal or Advanced): An Advanced Mode is provided for users who desire the highest level of control over the 900 Series[TM] and Normal Mode for users who desire greater simplicity and fewer menu choices.
 Additional Advanced menu choices will be displayed throughout the menu system when you navigate to specific menus while in Advanced Mode.
 Any changes made while in Advanced Mode will remain in effect after you switch back to Normal Mode.
-See Setup Menu Tab: User Mode for specific instructions on changing to Advanced User Mode.
+See Setup Menu Tab: User Mode for specific instructions on changing to the User Mode.